lilactown/thump/README.md

 (let [props {:style {:color "red"}}] (react/createElement "div" nil props "foo"))
 ```

+Since `props` is a map, not a React element, when used it will cause React to throw an "unknown element type" error.

 The only way to tell the tag reader to treat `props` as, well, props, is to
 write it literally within the hiccup form: